Abdul Aziz(1830-1876), Sultan of Turkey

 Sitter associated with 7 portraits

-Born in Istanbul, Abdul Aziz received an Ottoman education but was an admirer of the material progress that was being made in the West.
-Aziz reigned in Turkey between 1861 and 1876, during which time he developed good relations with France and Great Britain.
+Born in Istanbul, Aziz received an Ottoman education but was an admirer of the material advancements being made in the West.
+Aziz reigned in Turkey between 1861 and 1876, during which time he developed good diplomatic relations with France and Great Britain.
 In 1867, he was the first Ottoman sultan to visit Western Europe, including a visit to England, where he was honoured by Queen Victoria by being made a Knight of the Garter by Queen Victoria.
 Aziz is recognised for his work in modernising the Ottoman Navy; by 1875, it ranked as the third largest navy in the world after those of the British and French.
-Aziz also established the first Ottoman railroad network and Sirkeci Train Station in Istanbul, terminus of the Orient Express, was built during his reign.
+Under his rule there were developments in the Ottoman railroad network.
+Sirkeci Train Station in Istanbul, terminus of the Orient Express, was built during his reign.

 chromolithograph, published in Vanity Fair 30 October 1869